noervthere/Zapret-Turkey-Configuration-For-Nixos/README.md

 sudo ./install-zapret.sh
 ```

-🧹 Uninstallation & Reverting

-Thanks to the declarative nature of NixOS, completely purging Zapret and its associated firewall rules takes only a few seconds:

-    Remove the import line

-    Open your main configuration file:
-    Bash

-    sudo nano /etc/nixos/configuration.nix

-    Locate and delete ./zapret-turkey.nix from your imports list.

-    Remove the configuration file
-    Bash

-    sudo rm /etc/nixos/zapret-turkey.nix

-    Rebuild your system

-    Purge active kernel modules, systemd services, and firewall overrides:
-    Bash

-    sudo nixos-rebuild switch

 ⚙️ Troubleshooting & Tuning

 Network conditions and DPI setups can vary depending on your local ISP (Turk Telekom, Superonline, Kablonet, etc.) and region.